“It’s the turkey’s fault,” says Aunt Sally. “You’re tired because turkey makes you sleepy.”

 Avoid drowsiness: Follow the plate method

 “As always, we recommend following the plate method.
-You can apply this to your Thanksgiving meal, too.
-Choose a 3-ounce portion of protein like turkey, one-quarter-plate mashed potatoes or other starch and half-plate non-starchy vegetables like roasted asparagus or green beans,” Staff said.
+You can apply this to your Thanksgiving meal, too,” Staff said.
+Choose a:

 “All of the factors we mention create the perfect storm for a good nap.
 Most of them are under your control,” she said.